sleepymor/IF2514302-Introduction-to-AI-Final/README.md

-# IF2514302-Introduction-to-AI-Final-Project (Designing Tactical Evade and Reach Problem for Adversarial Search)
+# IF2514302-Introduction-to-AI-Final-Project (Designing Tactical Evade and Reach Problem for A* Algorithm Adversarial Search)
 # Concept and Idea

 ### 1. Problem Overview